DDDanny/ioBroker.fritzaha/README.md

 ## Known Issues:
-Sometimes the setting of a command for switch or targetTemp does not work.
-Seems a combination of certain FW and fritzBox model.
+* (unsafe) HTTPS support
+* separation of authorization (diffrent user accounts smarthome, admin etc.)
+* focus on AHA (backwards compatibility for non AHA / raw admin page parses )
+* separation of polling intervals for different IFs
+* adaption of lock settings (ui lock and/or api lock)
+* adaption of build in battery low alert (free win - batteries don't die in some minutes ;-))
+* retry mechanism for reported failed connects

 ## TODO:
-* getOSversion

 ## Changelog
+### 0.0.10
+* forked and branded

 ### 0.0.9
 * values '1' accepted for ON
-* values '0' accepted for ON
+* values '0' accepted for OF

 ### 0.0.8
 * messages info-> debug
 * values 1/true/on/ON accepted for ON
-* values 0/false/off/OFF accepted for ON
+* values 0/false/off/OFF accepted for OFF

 ### 0.0.7
 * current temp of Comet/DECT300